hollyschinsky/pocket-guide/module1.md

   **Note:** We'll be adding additional features as we go along so not everything will be functional at this point.

-> Part-by-Part solutions are available in the [repo](http://github.com/hollyschinsky/pocket-guide/) for each lesson as well if you get stuck.
-The final project is also there.
+> Part-by-Part solutions are available in the [repo](http://github.com/hollyschinsky/pocket-guide/solutions) folder for each lesson.
+The number of the lesson corresponds to the folder and represents the completed lesson for that module.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">